Games on Endogenous Networks: Introduction

 \section{Introduction}

 Social contacts influence people's behavior, and that behavior in turn affects the connections they form.
-For instance, a good study partner might lead a student to exert more effort in school, and that student's increased effort may incentivize the partner to maintain the collaboration.
+For instance, a good study partner might lead a student to exert more effort in school, and that student's increased effort may incentivize her partner to maintain the collaboration.
 Understanding how networks and actions mutually influence one another is crucial for policy design.
-Nevertheless, a general theoretical framework for such situations is missing.
+This paper theoretically analyzes this interplay.

-While many studies analyze peer effects assuming an exogenously fixed social network, an important paper by \citet{Carrelletal2013} shows this can lead to mistaken predictions and interventions that backfire.
+While many models analyze peer effects assuming an exogenously fixed social network, an important paper by \citet*{Carrelletal2013} shows this can lead to mistaken predictions and interventions that backfire.
 The authors first estimated academic peer effects among cadets at the U.S. Air Force Academy and subsequently designed peer groups to improve the performance of academically weaker cadets.
-Extrapolating from peer effects estimates based on randomly assigned first-year peer groups, the authors expected that low-skilled freshmen would benefit from being placed in groups with higher proportions of high-skilled freshmen.
-Instead, the intervention produced a comparably sized \emph{negative} effect.
+Extrapolating from peer-effect estimates based on randomly assigned first-year peer groups, the authors expected that low-skilled freshmen would benefit from being placed in groups with higher proportions of high-skilled freshmen.

+When this intervention was actually carried out, it produced a \emph{negative} effect of a size comparable to the positive effect that the model predicted.
 The authors interpret this as a consequence of endogenous friendship and collaboration networks \emph{within} administratively assigned groups.
-Friendships between low- and high-skilled freshmen were much less likely to form in the designed groups than in the randomly assigned ones.
+Friendships between low- and high-skilled freshmen were much less likely to form in the designed groups than in the randomly assigned ones---effects not considered in the model guiding the intervention.
 Therefore, the positive spillovers that the design sought to maximize failed to happen.
 To account for such effects, researchers need models that permit a simultaneous analysis of network formation and peer effects.